rancher/docs/content/rancher/v2.x/en/installation/requirements/_index.md

 {{% tabs %}}
 {{% tab "Operating Systems" %}}
-Rancher is supported on the following operating systems and their subsequent releases.
+Rancher is supported on the following operating systems and their subsequent non-major releases.

 *   Ubuntu 16.04 (64-bit)
 *   Red Hat Enterprise Linux 7.5 (64-bit)